 After successfully completing this course students will be able to:

 - Describe the cardiovascular circulation system.

-- Explain the functions and controls of ECG machines and equipment.
+- Explain the functions and controls of electrocardiography machines and equipment.

 - Identify the correct procedures in performing ECG tests.

 - Recognize arrhythmias that require immediate response.